-NOTE: I did not “decorate” this room — actually, the cats decorated it in a sense because they chose all the things inside it.
+NOTE 2: I did not “decorate” this room — the cats decorated it in a sense because they chose all the things inside it.
 So I didn’t try to make it look pretty, I just kept it full of all the things they love most.

-The cardboard boxes and paper items in this room rotate all the time depending on what we have on hand at any time.
+The cardboard boxes and shipping paper items in this room rotate all the time depending on what we have on hand at any time.
 Whenever we get a delivery I put the boxes out for them to play with and if I notice a particular one they really love to play with, then I put it in their room until they get tired of it.
-This makes sure that they always have one thing in there that’s new and different and fun.
+This makes sure that they always have something in their room that’s new and different and fun.

 Their “cat tree” was a DIY we built right after we adopted them out of lumber, plywood, and carpet.
 They love it and play/climb on it all the time and it’s a great place for them to scratch.
 If you’d rather buy one, here are some options: Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon | Amazon.

 I keep 2 cardboard scratch pads (this is the one that I like best because it’s so simple: Amazon) in here and have 2 on every floor in our house.
 They love them and usually opt to scratch these over other things in our house as long as they have access to them.
 You can also sprinkly cat nip on them for added fun!

 The metal tree collar (Home Depot) is something we actually never used for Christmas and I was originally intending to return it but Chai fell in LOVE with it so I gave it to them and he loves to sleep inside it.
 I think he feels like it’s his little castle.